davidbau/sidn-handbook/README.md

 `<a href="{colab_link('colab/example.ipynb')}">my demo</a>`.
 After you `make` and push your content to the website, this will make your notebook runnable by readers on Google Colab.
+You can also include a second argument to emit the entire hyperlink including the surrounding `<a>` tag, as in `{colab_link('colab/example.ipynb', 'Try this notebook'}`.

+**Use the `{img(url, size)}` macro.** When you
+To format images of a certain size, save the image to your images subdirectory, and then embed it in the HTML using `{img("images/my_image.png", 50)}`.
+The number in the second argument tells how wide to display the image: e.g., 50 means up to 50% of the column width, and 100 means 100%.